 Following promulgation of waste management regulations in April 1971, Loudoun County applied for and received Permit Number 1 in May of that year.
 This was the first permitted landfill in the Commonwealth.
 Loudoun County began operating the landfill as a trench landfill which was the standard method of waste disposal at that time.
 Waste was buried within soil trenches without engineering design, liner system or wastewater (leachate) collection.
 This was also the norm and accepted practice at that time.
 This first cell was named the "Old Fill."
-The Old Fill grew to approximately 1.3 million cubic yards of material covering nearly 30 acres until 1983.
+The Old Fill grew to more than 1.3 million cubic yards of material covering nearly 30 acres until 1983.
 Following increased regulation, the future cells after 1983 included varying types of engineered liners and leachate collection systems.
 Groundwater monitoring wells were installed in the late 1980s.
-Groundwater contamination, at low levels, was detected in the area of the Old Fill.
-Given the Old Fill is unlined and the contamination is detected in groundwater flowing under it, the Old Fill is the accepted source of said contamination.
+Although the Old Fill was capped with a 2-foot thick soil cap in 1983, according to then current regulations at groundwater contamination was detected in the area underneath and near the Old Fill in the 1990s.

-Since 1983, the county altered the topography of the Old Fill by adding large quantities of compacted cover soil to improve stormwater run-off and reduce the amount of water infiltrating into the ground over the unlined waste.
-In addition, the county added landfill gas extraction wells and leachate pumping wells in 1997 to improve the environmental condition of the Old Fill as well as the newer cells.
+Since 1983, the county has altered the topography of the Old Fill by adding large quantities of compacted cover soil to improve stormwater run-off and reduce the amount of water infiltrating into the ground over the unlined waste.
+In addition, the county added landfill gas extraction wells and leachate extraction wells in 1997 to improve the environmental condition of the Old Fill and to reduce contamination.
 The county then monitored the groundwater quarterly, expecting improvement and a reduction in the detections by "natural attenuation," which is a common method of groundwater remediation approved by the Virginia Department of Environmental Quality (DEQ).
-While the detections declined soon after implementing the monitored natural attenuation, they ceased to decline in recent years and remain above the regulatory threshold for several contaminants.
-Given the contamination isn't diminishing and the regulatory trend is likely to continue becoming more stringent, the Old Fill poses a significant remediation liability for the county in the future.
+While the detections declined soon after implementing the monitored natural attenuation, they ceased to decline in the 2010s and remained above the regulatory threshold for several contaminants.
+Given that contamination wasn’t diminishing and the regulatory trend is likely to continue becoming more stringent, the Old Fill posed a significant remediation liability for the county in the future.

 Anticipated benefits of this project are to:

-- Increase buffer between waste disposal and areas nearby properties north of the Old Fill
+3. Increase buffer between waste disposal areas and nearby properties north of the Old Fill